Tiger Tanaka (horse): 2020: two-year-old season

-On 4 October, Tiger Tanaka was elevated to the highest class for the Prix Marcel Boussac over 1600 metres at Longchamp Racecourse and started the 8/1 fifth choice in the betting for Group 1 event.
+On 4 October, Tiger Tanaka was elevated to the highest class for the Prix Marcel Boussac over 1600 metres at Longchamp Racecourse and started the 8/1 fifth choice in the betting for the Group 1 event.
 The Prix du Calvados winner Fev Rover went off favourite, while the other ten runners included King's Harlequin (Prix d'Aumale), Thunder Beauty (fifth in the Moyglare Stud Stakes), La Gioiosa and the Listed race winners Bonita Queen and Al Siq.
 She raced in mid-division as La Jonction set the early pace, before moving up to track the leaders 500 metres from the finish.
 She gained the advantage approaching the last 200 metres and stayed on well in the closing stages to win by three quarters of a length from Tasmania.
 Marcialis became the first woman to ride a Group 1 race in France was accompanied by her young son as she received the trophy.
 She said "It's incredible.
 I don't have words...
-She was really relaxed throughout the race.
+She was relaxed throughout the race.
 It's incredible because in all the races I've ridden her, every time she has been different.
 I've made history.
 I want to say to all the mums that we can do it.
 Be strong."

 For her final run of the season Tiger Tanaka was moved up again in distance for the 2000 metre Criterium de Saint-Cloud on 24 October and came home fourth behind the colts Gear Up, Botanik and Makaloun, beaten two lengths by the winner.

-In the official European classification of for 2020 Tiger Tanaka was given a rating of 110, making her the seventh best two-year-old filly of the season.
+In the official European classification for 2020 Tiger Tanaka was given a rating of 110, making her the seventh best two-year-old filly of the season.